 where

 In Fig.~\ref{fig:Schwinger} we show the reconstruction error $\Vert\boldsymbol{c}^{\mathrm{ex}}-\boldsymbol{c}^{\mathrm{rec}}\Vert$ and the corresponding reconstructed $J_\mathrm{rec}^{zz}(i,j)$, with $J=w=m=1$ setting the units of energy.
-As shown in Fig.~\ref{fig:Schwinger}(a), for small Trotter steps $\tau \approx 0.1$ a zeroth order Ansatz yields a low reconstruction error, while for larger $\tau$ Trotter errors become more dominant and require a first order Ansatz to achieve a faithful reconstruction.
-When using a first order Ansatz, the structure of the reconstructed $J^{zz}(i,j)$ resembles that of the target Schwinger model up to $\tau \approx 0.6$ as seen in Fig.~\ref{fig:Schwinger}(c).
-Moreover the reconstructed parameters of the first order terms enable a precise characterization of deviations from the target Hamiltonian in the form of Trotter errors.
-At $\tau \approx 0.8$ Trotterization breaks down which is reflected in the learned coefficients Fig.~\ref{fig:Schwinger}(d).
+As shown in Fig.~\ref{fig:Schwinger}(a), for small $\tau \approx 0.1$ a zeroth order ansatz yields a low reconstruction error, while for larger $\tau$ Trotter errors become more dominant and require a first order ansatz to achieve a faithful reconstruction.
+When using a first order ansatz, the structure of the reconstructed $J^{zz}(i,j)$ resembles that of the target Schwinger model up to $\tau \approx 0.6$ as can be seen in Fig.~\ref{fig:Schwinger}(c).
+Moreover, the reconstructed parameters of the first order terms characterize deviations from the target Hamiltonian in the form of Trotter errors.
+At $\tau \approx 0.8$ Trotterization breaks down which is reflected in the learned coefficients in Fig.~\ref{fig:Schwinger}(d).